AlexMercedCoder/tutorialblog/content/blog/2026/2026-01-the-story-of-pangolin-catalog.md

 - **Credential vending**, with built-in support for AWS, Azure, GCP, and S3-compatible systems.
 - **Pluggable backends**, starting with PostgreSQL and MongoDB for metadata persistence.

 That’s a lot.
-But I didn’t set out to build a polished product—I just wanted to see if it was possible.
+But I didn’t set out to build a polished product - I just wanted to see if it was possible.

 ![The features I wanted for Pangolin Catalog](https://i.imgur.com/4hxzR01.png)

 ## 5. Choosing the Stack: Why Rust, Python, and Svelte

 With the feature list in hand, the next decision was the tech stack.
 I know Python and JavaScript like the back of my hand, which would’ve made it easy to move fast.
-But I wanted something that would scale better—and maybe be a little less error-prone.
+But I wanted something that would scale better - and maybe be a little less error-prone.

 I considered three languages for the backend: **Java**, **Go**, and **Rust**.

 - Java is the standard in the data world.
 But writing clean, scalable Java means understanding the JVM inside and out.
-I know it—but not enough to move quickly.
+I know it - but not enough to move quickly.

 - Go is simple and efficient.
 Rust is strict and safe.
 Between the two, I picked **Rust**.